Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/introduction.rst

 Introduction
 ************

-Drivers control values of properties by means of a function.
+Drivers are a way to control values of properties by means of a function, mathematical expression or small script.

-Driver functions are added to a property and they set, or *drive*, the value of that property according to the values of other properties, small Python scripts and mathematical expressions.
+Effectively, drivers are composed by:

+- A **driver configuration** that specifies input values from properties and combines them with a mathematical expression or Python script.
+- An **animation** :doc:`F-Curve </editors/graph_editor/fcurves/introduction>`
+  that maps the output of the driver configuration to the value to apply to the driven property.

-For example, the *rotation* of Object 1 can be controlled by the *location* of Object 2.
+As an example, the rotation of Object 1 can be controlled by the scale of Object 2.
-It is then said that the *location* of Object 2 drives the *rotation* of Object 1.
+It is then said that the scale of Object 2 *drives* the rotation of Object 1.

-Not only drivers can use the value of most properties as a direct mapping to other properties, they can evaluate that value as part of a mathematical expression or Python script and further modulate it with a function.
+Not only drivers can use the value of most properties as a direct mapping to other properties, they can also evaluate that value as part of a mathematical expression or Python script and further modulate it with a function and a modifier stack.

-Effectively, drivers are animation :doc:`F-Curves </editors/graph_editor/fcurves/introduction>`,
-vary with custom changing value, instead of varying with the current frame.
+Drivers are an extremely powerful tool for building rigs and are typically used to drive bone transforms and the influence of shape keys, action constraints and custom properties.

 Graph View